-Choosing what language to learn depends on a number of parameters and personal intended goals.
+Choosing what language to learn depends on several parameters and personal objectives.

 Talking about personal intended goals, we mean inward reflections such as asking yourself;